ttgc/TtgcBot/README.md

 Unblacklist someone
 - `/purgeserver <days>` (Bot manager only) <br/>
 Delete servers from the database that have kicked the bot at least number of days given ago
+- `/userblock <username>` (Admin only) <br/>
+Block users wich have a username matching the username mask parameter given and avoid them to join your server.
+If someone matching the template try to join, it will be banned instantly
+- `/userunblock <username>` (Admin only) <br/>
+Delete a template of usernames blocked on your server

 ### Keeprole commands (Administrator only)
 - The basic syntax for this commands is : `/keeprole <subcommand> ...`.
 Instead of `keeprole` you can just write `kr`.
 Aliases will be given just for the subcommand but you still have to precised `keeprole` or `kr` before the alias.
 Keeprole system allow you to set roles that will be automatically reassigned to member when they leave with theese roles and join again your server